bis-med-it/SDMX-dashboard-generator/docs_src/walkthrough.md

   <details close style="margin: 10px;"><summary>Settings validation</summary>

   - Text messages are displayed when exceptions are encountered, to guide with the right configuration of the settings
-  - Software engineering components (i.e. unit tests using pytest, coverage reporting using coverage, continuous integration using tox, automated license monitoring using pip-licenses, code linting using pyling and flake8)
+  - Software engineering components (i.e. unit tests using pytest, coverage reporting, continuous integration using tox, automated license monitoring, code linting using pyling and flake8)
   </details></div>

 </div>